ddossot/cferl/README.md

     ./rebar get-deps compile eunit

-To generate the cferl documentation, run:
+Optinally, to generate the cferl documentation, run:

     ./rebar delete-deps doc

+Optinally, to run the integration tests (and generate the code samples visible below), run:

+    ./int_tests

+If you run the integration tests, you'll need your API key.
+Note that a test container will be created and some queries could take a while if you have lots of containers.

 Using